antaldaniel/reprex/content/post/2023-11-12_impossible-categorization/index.md

 {{< spoiler text="Session: Categorizing CCS - an impossible task?" >}}

-In this panel, organised together with the CHARTER project (See: Factsheets: Families of competences [pdf](https://charter-alliance.eu/wp-content/uploads/2022/07/D2.2-Factsheets-Families_of_competences_FINAL.pdf)), we want to discuss the benefits but also the dangers of categorisation related to the self-image, the measurement, but also the visibility of the CCSI: categorisation enables a highlighting of similarities, but it also has the potential to exclude the unforeseen, the evolving, the fringes.
+In this panel on the [FLIP FORWARD Final Conference](https://creativeflip.creativehubs.net/2023/09/04/flip-forward-culture-and-creativity-beyond-boundaries/) organised together with the CHARTER project (See: Factsheets: Families of competences [pdf](https://charter-alliance.eu/wp-content/uploads/2022/07/D2.2-Factsheets-Families_of_competences_FINAL.pdf)), we want to discuss the benefits but also the dangers of categorisation related to the self-image, the measurement, but also the visibility of the CCSI: categorisation enables a highlighting of similarities, but it also has the potential to exclude the unforeseen, the evolving, the fringes.

 Our discussion will focus on cultural-creative occupations and be organised around the following questions: